Coming soon..

 1. Provider

-You are acting as an Importer when you bring an external system into the EU market.☐ Are you based in the EU?☐ Are you placing an AI system on the EU market that was built outside the EU?☐ Are you the first point of entry for that system into the EU?If yes, you are operating as an Importer.4.
+You are likely acting as an Importer if you bring a non-EU system into the EU market.☐ Are you established in the EU?☐ Are you placing an AI system on the EU market that is produced by a non-EU provider?☐ Are you the first entity making that system available in the EU?If yes, you are operating as an Importer.4.
 Distributor

-☐ Does the output of your system get used in the EU?If yes, the Act can still apply, even if you are not based in the EU.
+☐ Is the AI system placed on the EU market or put into service in the EU?☐ Is the output of the system used in the EU?If yes, the Act can still apply, even if you are not based in the EU.Critical shift

 Regulation (EU) 2024/1689 (n.d.).
 Article 25.
 EU Artificial Intelligence Act. https://artificialintelligenceact.eu/article/25/